What beauty product is in demand?

-Trae Bodge reveals the best savings this holiday weekend, as consumers are being “very careful” in the face of high inflation.
-Inflation is squeezing Americans' salaries and forcing them to negotiate downwards to increase their dollars, but strong demand for beauty products shows that consumers continue to spend on their appearance.
-With the increase in sales, companies are competing to position themselves and an increasing number are leaning towards the beauty space to get in on the action.
-Unlike other retail categories, such as grocery, where customers are increasingly opting for brands that abandon their brands as their budgets shrink, some beauty companies say they haven't noticed any change in consumer activity.
+As inflation continues to squeeze Americans' salaries, consumers are being “very careful” with their spending.
+Despite this, strong demand for beauty products shows that people are still investing in their appearance.
+Companies are competing to position themselves in the beauty space, and an increasing number are leaning towards this market to get in on the action.
+Unlike other retail categories, such as grocery, where customers are increasingly opting for private brands as their budgets shrink, some beauty companies say they haven't noticed any change in consumer activity.

 Briana Amster